 This residency exists to provide space, time and an inspiring landscape for regional and outside writers to work on their writing projects.
 With no cell phone coverage, this residency is a chance to unplug and connect with other writers, and to tap into the creative self.

 Noah Stetzer (’17) on his experience at the residency.

 If you’re lucky, you sometimes encounter a place that stays with you long after you leave.
 The wooden rooms and the furniture, the lake views through the windows and the way the sun hit the pines out back–Twitchell Lodge surrounded by the Adirondack woods shifting from summer into winter is a place I will never forget.
 But the people I was with while at Twitchell Lodge have also left a mark on me.
 The residency invites fellows from both inside and outside of the Adirondack area.
 They also choose writers of various disciplines: poetry, fiction, and nonfiction.
 And so there are always more to learn from every writer: their ways of writing, their experiences from back home, their stories behind the stories they were writing.

 Along with the memorable writers I met were our hosts Nathalie Thill and Baylee Annis from the Adirondack Center for Writing.
 Because they are writers and storytellers themselves, Nathalie and Baylee seemed to know in their bones how to make the residency run in such a way that brought out the best in every single day.Read the rest of the article in LOCALadk on page 60

-This residency was generously provided by the estate of Anne LaBastille, who wrote books like Woodswoman and Beyond Black Bear Lake from her cabin on Twitchell Lake.
+This residency was generously provided by the estate of Anne LaBastille, who wrote books capturing challenges of the region, including Woodswoman and Beyond Black Bear Lake from her cabin on Twitchell Lake.
 During the residency, the writers will paddle to the site of her property, and explore the lake with locals.
 For more info on the applying, see below.

 How to Apply